galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-technical/tutorial.md

 # Building a Galaxy instance specifically for your training
 {:.no_toc}

-To able to run the tutorial, we need a Galaxy instance where the needed tools are installed and the data.
-We need then to describe the needed technical infrastructure.
+To be able to run the tutorial, we need a Galaxy instance where all of the needed tools and data are available.
+Thus we need to describe the needed technical infrastructure.

-This description will be used to automatically set up a Docker Galaxy flavour and also to test if a public Galaxy instance is able to run the tool.
+This files we define in this tutorial will be used to automatically build a Docker Galaxy flavour, and also to test if a public Galaxy instance is able to run the tool.

 In this tutorial, you will learn how to create a virtualised Galaxy instance, based on Docker, to run your training - either on normal computers or cloud environments.